 You’ll want to be sure you’re thorough in your research when it comes to offering competitive pricing.
 There’s a fine line when it comes to pricing too low or too high, so take the time to learn more about effective pricing strategies and consider reaching out to financial advisers for additional tips.

-Successful entrepreneurs will tell you that a business plan can make the difference between the success or failure of a new business.
+Successful entrepreneurs will tell you that a business plan can make the difference between a company’s success or failure.
 Creating a business plan will help you organize your thoughts and ideas.
-You’ll record your market research, target audience, your idea for engaging with the target audience, and how you expect to bring in new customers.
-You can outline your goals and milestones, as well.
+You’ll record your market research, target audience, ideas for engaging with the target audience, and how you expect to bring in new customers.
+You can outline your goals and milestones, too.

 Even though service businesses generally have fewer startup costs than product-based businesses, expenses are inevitable.
 For example, you might need business insurance and some basic equipment to do your job well.

-Fortunately, there are several places to look for funding, including:
+There are several places to look for funding:

-Determine the types of funding that will best fit your organization’s goals and size.
-Incorporate your use of funding in the business plan, including the plan to repay the loan.
+Determine the types of funding that will best fit your company’s goals and size.
+Incorporate your use of funding in the business plan, including the plan to repay loans.

-As you begin to set up your service business, you’ll need to verify that you have the right permits, licenses, or certifications that allow you to operate in your area.
-For example, a hairstylist looking to open a salon will likely need at least a state cosmetology/beauticians license, salon retailer seller permit, salon business operation license, and an employer identification number (EIN).
-To learn more about the permits and licenses you might need to operate your business, visit the U.S. Small Business Administration (SBA) website.
+As you set up your service business, you’ll need to verify that you have the right permits, licenses, and certifications to operate in your area.
+For example, a hairstylist looking to open a salon will likely need at least a state cosmetology/beautician license, salon retailer seller permit, salon business operation license, and an employer identification number (EIN).

-Small business insurance will also play an important role in the success of your organization.
+Small business insurance will also play an important role in your success.
 Insurance protects your business if something goes wrong or a client becomes unhappy with your service, regardless of whether you did anything wrong.

 New entrepreneurs should familiarize themselves with the main types of small business insurance so that they can select the ones most applicable to them.
 These include:

-Now that you’re established your business, the time has come to promote your services and draw potential clients to your organization.
+Now that you’ve established your business, the time has come to promote your services and draw clients.
 Depending on your budget, many entrepreneurs in service businesses find it easiest to begin with their own network.
 Let your connections know about your new business.

 Some ideas to get the word out include: